-Carrot-topped singer-songwriter, Ed Sheeran, has been at the high court this week, accused of plagiarising the work of lesser-known artists.
+Carrot-topped singer-songwriter Ed Sheeran has been in court this week, accused of plagiarising the work of another artist.

 Sheeran, who denies the allegations, told reporters outside court that there was no basis for the accusations and that every word he utters is authentic and very much his own work.